 As the leader of GirlTrek, Dixon has received fellowships from Teach for America (2012), Echoing Green (2013), Ashoka (2014) and The Aspen Institute (2015).
 She has been featured in The New York Times and CNN.
 She was named a "health hero" by Essence Magazine and appeared on the cover of Outside Magazine's "Icons" edition.

-For more than 37 years, John Doerr has served entrepreneurs with ingenuity and optimism, bringing ideas worth spreading to disruptive leaders and teams.
-In 2018, he authored Measure What Matters, a handbook for setting and achieving audacious goals.
-Through his book and platform, WhatMatters.com, he shares valuable stories and lessons from innovators.
+For 37 years, John has served entrepreneurs with ingenuity and optimism, helping them build disruptive companies and bold teams.
+In 2018, he authored the New York Times bestseller, Measure What Matters, a handbook for setting and achieving audacious goals.
+Through his book and platform, WhatMatters.com, he shares valuable lessons from some of the most fearless innovators of our time.

-Doerr was an original investor and board member at Google and Amazon, helping to create more than 500,000 jobs and the world’s second and third most valuable companies.
-He’s passionate about helping entrepreneurs reimagine the future, from health care transformation to machine learning.
-Outside of his leadership at Kleiner Perkins Caufield & Byers, he works with social entrepreneurs for change in public education, the climate crisis and global poverty, and he serves on the board of the Obama Center and ONE.org.
+John was an original investor and board member at Google and Amazon, helping to create more than half a million jobs and the world’s second and third most valuable companies.
+He’s passionate about encouraging leaders to reimagine the future, from transforming healthcare to advancing applications of machine learning.
+Outside of Kleiner Perkins, John works with social entrepreneurs for change in public education, the climate crisis, and global poverty.
+John serves on the board of the Obama Foundation and ONE.org.

 Kirsty Duncan is the Minister of Science and Minister of Sport and Persons with Disabilities for the Government of Canada.
 As a member of Parliament, she has been the voice on Parliament Hill for the citizens of Etobicoke-North since 2008.
 Duncan has also been a driving force for putting science front and center in the federal government's agenda.
 She is committed to strengthening science and evidence-based decision making and fostering a culture of curiosity in Canada.
 And she is taking action to improve equity, diversity and youth participation in Canada’s research community.